Health

 Made with two kinds of beans (protein and fiber for the win!), this chickpea salad sandwich slaps.
 Enjoy it on your favorite bread or with hearty crackers.

-power greens breakfast egg cups
+power greens breakfast egg bites

 Power Greens Breakfast Egg Bites